IBM/ibm-cloud-functions-rest-api-trigger/README.md

 ![Sample Architecture](openwhisk-rest-api-trigger.png)

 If you're not familiar with the Cloud Functions/OpenWhisk programming model [try the action, trigger, and rule sample first](https://github.com/IBM/openwhisk-action-trigger-rule).
-[You'll need an IBM Cloud account and the latest OpenWhisk (`bx wsk`) or IBM Cloud command line plugin (`bx bx wsk`)](https://github.com/IBM/openwhisk-action-trigger-rule/blob/master/docs/OPENWHISK.md).
+[You'll need an IBM Cloud account and the latest OpenWhisk (`ibmcloud fn`) or IBM Cloud command line plugin (`ibmcloud fn`)](https://github.com/IBM/openwhisk-action-trigger-rule/blob/master/docs/OPENWHISK.md).

 This example provides two REST endpoints for HTTP `POST` and `GET` methods that are mapped to corresponding `create-cat` and `fetch-cat` Cloud Functions (OpenWhisk actions).